petebacondarwin/foodme-intro/README.md

 * Step 10 - Filter the restaurant list by price and rating
 * Step 11 - Create a template directive for setting the price and rating filters
 * Step 12 - Display the number of filtered restaurants
+* Step 13 - Add transition animations to the delivery form

-* Step 13 - Display details and menu for individual restaurants
+* Step 14 - Display details and menu for individual restaurants